Studying the Neural and Biopshychological Basis of Human Performance

 Hyuk has a background in computer science and computational neuroscience at the University of Southern California and then at the University of Maryland College Park.
 His research focuses on developing neurally inspired network models to inform the cognitive-motor behavior in human as well as on neuroimaging data processing.

-Drew is currently a doctoral student in the School of Public Health at the University of Maryland College Park pursuing a degree in Kinesiology.
+Drew is a Lecturer, Supervisor of the Masters Certification Program (MCERT) in Physical Education (K-12) and Director of the Physical Activity Program.
 His research primarily focuses on understanding mental preparation from a psychophysiological perspective.
 He seeks to identify mechanisms explaining the mental preparation (psyching) force production relationship by combining neurophysiological, physiological, psychological and biomechanical measures using electroencephalography (EEG), electromyography (EMG), and isokinetic dynamometer to examine this relationship.